-In Singapore, the Health Sciences Authority (HSA) adopts the PIC/S Guide to Good Manufacturing Practice for Medicinal Products as the GMP standard for licensed and GMP-certified manufacturers.
-This alignment with international guidelines ensures that Singaporean manufacturers meet global compliance requirements.
+The Health Sciences Authority (HSA) in Singapore aligns with the PIC/S Guide to Good Manufacturing Practice for Medicinal Products, ensuring local manufacturers meet international compliance requirements.

 Understanding Good Manufacturing Practices (GMP)